-- 73. An APRA-regulated institution (excluding foreign ADIs and Category C insurers but including EFLICs) must have a Board Audit Committee, which assists the Board by providing an objective non-executive review of the effectiveness of the institution's financial reporting and risk management framework. - 74.
-The Board Audit Committee must have sufficient powers to enable it to obtain all information necessary for the performance of its functions. - 75.
+- 63.73.
+An APRA-regulated institution (excluding foreign ADIs and Category C insurers but including EFLICs) must have a Board Audit Committee, which assists the Board by providing an objective non-executive review of the effectiveness of the regulated institution's or group's financial reporting and risk management framework unless, with respect to risk management, there is another Board Committee which carries out this function. - 64.74.
+The Board Audit Committee must have sufficient powers to enable it to obtain all information necessary for the performance of its functions.

+- 65.75.
 The Board Audit Committee must have at least three members.
 All members of the Committee must be non-executive directors of the APRA-regulated institution.
-A majority of the members of the Committee must be independent. - 76.
-The chairperson of the Board Audit Committee must be an independent director of the APRA-regulated institution. - 77.
-The chairperson of the Board may be a member of the Board Audit Committee, but may not chair the Committee. - 78.
-The Board Audit Committee must have a written charter that outlines its roles, responsibilities and terms of operation.
-The responsibilities of the Committee must include oversight of: - (a) all APRA statutory reporting requirements; - (b) other financial reporting requirements; - (c) professional accounting requirements;

-- (d) internal and external audit; and - (e) the appointment and removal of that institution's auditor and Head of Internal Audit. - 79.
-The Board Audit Committee is required to provide prior endorsement for the appointment or removal of the institution's auditor and Head of Internal Audit.
-If the auditor or Head of Internal Audit is removed from their position, the reasons for removal must be discussed with APRA as soon as practicable, and no more than 10 business days, after the Committee's endorsement is agreed upon. - 80.
-The Board Audit Committee must review the engagement of the auditor at least annually, including making an assessment of whether the auditor meets the Audit Independence tests set out in APES 110 Code of Ethics for Professional Accountants,13 as well as the additional auditor independence requirements set out in this Prudential Standard. - 81.
-For a foreign ADI or a Category C insurer, the assessment referred to in paragraph 80 is the responsibility of the senior officer outside Australia, and for an EFLIC, it is the responsibility of the Compliance Committee. - 82.
-The Board Audit Committee must regularly review the internal and external audit plans, ensuring that they cover all material risks and financial reporting requirements of the institution.
-It must also regularly review the findings of audits, and ensure that issues are being managed and rectified in an appropriate and timely manner. - 83.
-The Board Audit Committee must ensure the adequacy and independence of both the internal and external audit functions. - 84.
-The members of the Board Audit Committee must, at all times, have free and unfettered access to senior management, the internal auditor, the heads of all risk management functions, the auditor and the Appointed Actuary, as applicable, and vice versa. - 85.
-The Board Audit Committee must ensure that the APRA-regulated institution maintains policies and procedures for employees of the institution to submit, confidentially, information about accounting, internal control, compliance, audit, and other matters about which the employee has concerns.
-The Committee must also ensure that the APRA-regulated institution has a process for ensuring employees are aware of these policies and for dealing with matters raised by employees under these policies. - 86.
-Members of the Board Audit Committee must be available to meet with APRA on request. - 87.
-The Board Audit Committee must invite the auditor and the Appointed Actuary, as applicable, to meetings of the Committee.
+A majority of the members of the Committee must be independent. - 66.76.
+The chairperson of the Board Audit Committee must be an independent director of the APRA-regulated institution. - 67.77.
+The chairperson of the Board may sit on the Board Audit Committee, but may not chair the Committee. - 68.78.
+The Board Audit Committee must have a charter that includes a reference to the fact that the Committee is responsible for the oversight of: - (a) all APRA statutory reporting requirements; - (b) other financial reporting requirements; - (c) professional accounting requirements; - (d) internal and external audit; and - (e) the appointment of the APRA-regulated institution's auditor. - 69.79.
+The Board Audit Committee must review the engagement of the auditor at least annually, including making an assessment of whether the auditor meets the Audit Independence tests set out in APES 110 Code of Ethics for Professional Accountants, 12 as well as the additional auditor independence requirements set out in this Prudential Standard. - 70.80.
+For a foreign ADI or a Category C insurer, the assessment referred to in paragraph 79 is the responsibility of the senior officer outside Australia, and for an EFLIC, it is the responsibility of the Compliance Committee. - 71.81.
+The Board Audit Committee must regularly review the internal and external audit plans, ensuring that they cover all material risks and financial reporting requirements of the APRA-regulated institution.
+It must also regularly review the findings of audits, and ensure that issues are being managed and rectified in an appropriate and timely manner. - 72.82.
+The Board Audit Committee must ensure the adequacy and independence of both the internal and external audit functions. - 73.83.
+The members of the Board Audit Committee must, at all times, have free and unfettered access to senior management, the internal auditor, the heads of all risk management functions, the auditor and the Appointed Actuary, as applicable, and vice versa. - 74.84.
+The Board Audit Committee must establish and maintain policies and procedures for employees of the APRA-regulated institution or group to submit, confidentially, information about accounting, internal control, compliance,

-13 APES 110 Code of Ethics for Professional Accountants was issued by the Accounting Professional and Ethical Standards Board in December 2010.
+APES 110 Code of Ethics for Professional Accountants was issued by the Accounting Professional and Ethical Standards Board in December 2010.